About DA Partnerships

-By establishing partnerships, DAA can increase capacity to strengthen our influence in building healthier communities through nutrition.
-DAA’s vision is to be the leading voice in nutrition and dietetics, particularly around important issues that impact the health of Australians.
+By establishing partnerships, DA can increase capacity to strengthen our influence in building healthier communities through nutrition.
+DA’s vision is to be the leading voice in nutrition and dietetics, particularly around important issues that impact the health of Australians.
 These issues include obesity, mental health, National Disability Insurance Scheme and a new National Nutrition Policy.
-DAA advocates across the nutrition spectrum, working with all stakeholders including government, food industry, public health representatives, media and others.
+DA advocates across the nutrition spectrum, working with all stakeholders including government, food industry, public health representatives, media and others.

-The principles underpinning Partnership management at DAA are:
+The principles underpinning Partnership management at DA are:

 - alignment of organisational objectives, brand values and image